Charters Reports Reviews Shop Text Us (305) 209-5594

 • Navigation: Watch for crab traps in the reef passages

-• Sun Protection: UV index high - sunscreen and polarized glasses essential
+• Sun protection: UV index high, so sunscreen and polarized glasses are a must

 Approximate shoreward edge as of April 4: